 She has attended stuttering conferences and events with the National Stuttering Association (NSA) and helped organize several Raise Your Voice, Inc. stuttering seminars.
 Sarah completed both medical externship assignments at this practice with Tim’s mentorship.

-She has had numerous experiences treating stuttering in preschoolers, school-age children, and adults.
+She is experienced in treating stuttering in preschoolers, school-age children, and adults.
 Sarah personally used the F.A.S.T. fluency program to resolve her daughter’s stuttering.

 Sarah also provides articulation therapy.
 She is a PROMPT trained therapist and has completed the Beckman Oral Motor Assessment and Intervention Workshop.